 The known Mudds during the timespan of the events described in A Song of Ice and Fire are:

 - Young John Mudd, an exile serving with the Golden Company and the son of Old John Mudd.

 - Lorimas Mudd, an exile serving with the Golden Company.

-- Tristifer IV Mudd, the Hammer of Justice.
+- Tristifer IV Mudd, known as the Hammer of Justice.
 He fought victoriously against the Andal invaders until he was slain in his hundredth battle.

 - Tristan Mudd, Lord Commander of the Night's Watch.
 He is considered one of the worst Lord Commanders the Night's Watch has ever had.